Concept to clinic

-To register for any of our masters-level science courses you must normally hold a UK honours degree (or equivalent qualification) in science or a science-related subject.
+To register for any of our masters-level science modules you must normally hold a UK honours degree (or equivalent qualification) in science or a science-related subject.
 If you have other study or experience that you believe equips you to study at postgraduate level you can still apply, but must supply evidence of that study or experience.
 Your case will be referred to our MSc in Science Admissions Panel.
 For further advice, email the postgraduate science team.

 Depending on your qualifications or particular area of expertise, then some background reading may be necessary prior to the start, or during the early part of the course.
 Please contact the postgraduate science team for advice.